beamaginelidar/l3cam_ros/README.md

 ### l3cam

-To run the l3cam_ros driver, launch the `l3cam.launch` file specifying (if wanted) if the streaming nodes, the configure nodes, `rviz` (for visualization GUI) and `rqt_reconfigure` (for dynamic reconfigure GUI) have to be launched too.
+To run the l3cam_ros driver, launch the `l3cam.launch` file specifying (if wanted) if the [stream launch file](#stream_l3cam), the [configure launch file](#configure_l3cam), `rviz` (for visualization GUI) and `rqt_reconfigure` (for dynamic reconfigure GUI) have to be launched too.
 By default, the values are as follows:

 ```
 roslaunch l3cam_ros l3cam.launch stream:=true configure:=true rviz:=false rqt_reconfigure:=false
 ```

-This will launch the l3cam_ros_node, which is the main node that connects to and controls the L3Cam, and the `stream_l3cam.launch` and `configure_l3cam.launch` files.
+This will launch the [l3cam_ros_node](#l3cam_ros_node), which is the main node that connects to and controls the L3Cam, and the `stream_l3cam.launch` and `configure_l3cam.launch` files.

-More parameters can be set if wanted for the default network and sensors parameters, this will be seen in the [parameters section](#parameters).
-The default parameters specified will be passed to the main node (`l3cam_ros_node`) and the configure nodes.
+More parameters can be set if wanted for the default network and sensors parameters, this is seen in the [parameters section](#parameters).
+The default parameters specified will be passed to the main node ([l3cam_ros_node](#l3cam_ros_node)) and the [configure launch file](#configure_l3cam).

 ### stream_l3cam

-This launch file launches all the streaming nodes for all the sensors and `rviz` if specified.
-Once the main node connects to the L3Cam it will only keep open the streaming nodes of the sensors the L3Cam has available, the other ones will shut down automatically.
+This launch file launches all the [stream nodes](#pointcloud_stream) for all the sensors and `rviz` if specified.
+Once the main node connects to the L3Cam it will only keep open the stream nodes of the sensors the L3Cam has available, the other ones will shut down automatically.

-The streaming nodes stream automatically their sensor data to each sensor topic when data is available.
+The stream nodes stream automatically their sensor data to each sensor topic when data is available.

 ### configure_l3cam

-This launch file launches all the dynamic reconfigure nodes for all the sensors and `rqt_reconfigure` if specified.
+This launch file launches all the [configure nodes](#network_configuration) for all the sensors and `rqt_reconfigure` if specified.
 Once the main node connects to the L3Cam it will only keep open the configure nodes of the sensors the L3Cam has available, the other ones will shut down automatically.

-The configure nodes function like a user friendly interface to change parameters.
+The configure nodes function like a dynamic reconfigure interface to change parameters, which is more user friendly.
 In reality, the parameters are changed with the main node through services, the configure nodes call services when a dynamic reconfigure parameter is changed.

 If using `rqt_reconfiugre`, the window might show up before the driver is connected to the L3Cam, so you might need to click refresh for it to show the available parameters.